-And these are vegetables that taste good.
-Like, REALLY good.
-Like, sauced up with a red wine gravy and baked under a layer of creamy mashed potatoes good.
+Like, sautéed with garlic and onion, sauced up with a sizzle of red wine, coated in a quick gravy, and baked under a layer of creamy mashed potatoes good.
 Want.
 Want.
 Want.

 Can you smell it though?
 That red wine, garlic, olive oil, rosemary aromatherapy?

 If you’re really looking ahead, I’ll also say that Shepherd’s Pie is a perfect after-Thanksgiving recipe, because guess what you have a lot of in your fridge after Thanksgiving?
 Leftover mashed potatoes.
 This is an amazing way to use up some of those holiday potato leftovers.

 Important to note that this vegetarian shepherd’s pie is a total comfort food meets real food situation, so it’s going to require pajamas or sweats.
 A big fluffy sweater would be okay, too.
 Blanket, slippers, and candle are all optional.
 But a big appetite will be necessary.
 I know you can deliver.

 When you pull this out of the oven and the sauce is bubbling up around the sides under the lightly-golden-brown potatoes and your whole house smells like a log cabin in the northwoods?